September 1st, 2020 | Should You Consider Working As a Career Advisor?

-Some time ago I wrote about the bright sides of working as a career advisor in the blog post entitled “Affection.“ What a crazy ride this is indeed!
+Some time ago I wrote about the bright sides of working as a career advisor in the blog post entitled “Affection.“ What a crazy ride this is true!
 So many turns and unexpected events down the line!
-So many interesting people with their unbelievable, unheard of stories on the way!
+So many interesting people with their unbelievable, unheard-of stories on the way!
 Since I wrote that first blog post, I’ve been happy about my decision to embark on this journey.

 Working as a career advisor requires building your personal brand.
 In this type of job, it’s actually harder to get noticed than to produce a good, original product in the first place.
 You need to systematically build your recognition up to the point when your next clients will find you by themselves.

 However, building your expertise and developing your brand is not easy.
 One reason for this, is that the space of career advisory is already packed.
 Therefore, in the landscape of “safety” versus “freedom” (check: “Safety vs Freedom: The Landscape of Post-PhD Careers“) I would place this career path in the area reserved for freelancing:

 In general, I find the fact that I’m not the only person working on helping PhDs with careers, a good thing.
 It would be a very lonely place otherwise.
 There are is a number of good, competent people working in this space.
 I listed some of them in my recent blog post, “All the Online Resources For PhDs In Transition To Industry.“

 However, in career advisory, there are also lots of people who just smell “easy money” in it.
 Yes, people feel lost in the job market these days.
 So, why not read and compile twenty books you’ve read about this topic?
 And then, tell people that they are unique like snowflakes?
 That all they need is just to “follow their passion”?
 And then cash them for it?